 Debit and credit cards both make it easy to make purchases online and at the point of sale in stores.
 Today’s EMV (Europay, Mastercard, and Visa) chip technology uses encryption to generate a unique account number that’s only used for a single transaction.
 These advances make credit and debit cards reasonably secure from certain types of cyber theft.

 Credit and debit cards are also safer and more hygienic than cash.
 Instead of handling money that’s been touched by hundreds of people, you just press a few buttons to complete a sale.
-New “contactless” cards use Near Field Communications combined with EMV technology allowing customers to “tap-and-go” for an even faster, more sanitary sale.
+New “contactless” cards use Near-field communication (NFC) combined with EMV technology.
+This allows customers to “tap-and-go” for an even faster, more sanitary sale.

-With these similarities between debit about credit cards in mind, we’re here to help clear up the confusion about the difference between a credit card and a debit card.
+Considering these similarities, we’re here to clear up any confusion about the difference between a debit card and a credit card.
 By the end of this article, you should know which card would be best for you in specific circumstances.

 What is a debit card?

-A debit card pulls money from your checking account whenever you make a purchase.
+Bank debit cards are issued by banks and credit unions when you open a checking account.
+This kind of debit card is linked to your checking account.
+You can use it to make purchases or take money out of your checking account at an ATM.
 Using a debit card can help prevent overspending because you can only spend up to the amount you have in your bank account.

-You can also use a debit card to pull money directly from your checking account at an ATM (Automated Teller Machine).
-Be sure to use ATMs provided by your bank to save a few bucks.
-Otherwise, you might pay additional fees when you withdraw cash.
+Be sure to use your debit card at ATMs provided by your bank to save a few bucks.
+Otherwise, you might pay additional out-of-network ATM fees when you withdraw cash.

 If you have overdraft checking, transactions might clear if you don’t have the money in the bank to cover the purchase.
 But your bank may charge additional fees, called overdraft fees.

 You can usually use a prepaid debit card anywhere you can use debit or credit cards.
 Most prepaid debit cards carry monthly fees and some charge per use.
-On the other hand, most bank-issued debit cards linked to checking accounts don’t charge fees to use or carry the card, other than the fees your bank may charge to have a checking account.
+However, most bank-issued debit cards linked to checking accounts do not charge fees other than the bank’s checking account fees.

 Debit Card Advantages